Lua Records

 To facilitate dynamic behaviour, such as Global Server Load Balancing, PowerDNS Authoritative Server version 4.2 and later support dynamic DNS records.

-These records contain small snippets of configuration that enable dynamic behaviour based on requester IP address, requester’s EDNS Client Subnet, server availability or other factors.
+These records contain small snippets of configuration that enable dynamic behaviour based on requestor IP address, requestor’s EDNS Client Subnet, server availability or other factors.

 Capabilities range from very simple to highly advanced multi-pool geographically & weighed load balanced IP address selection.